By Cat, July 19, 2019 (image, right, from Global Healing Center (3); link below, left, is from Wikimedia Commons)

 Recipe for one serving:

-- Warm. filtered water (the best is from a clean, cool stream that tumbles over rocks)
+- Half a glass of warm, filtered water (the best is from a clean, cool stream that tumbles over rocks)

 - Juice of ½ Organic lemon [be sure to wash off the peel with a vinegar-water spray]